Citizens' War Memorial: History

 The Citizens' War Memorial (or Soldiers' War Memorial) was unveiled on 9 June 1937 by Colonel S C P Nicholls, with Archbishop Julius conducting the service.
 It was erected next to the cathedral on a site which had been occupied by the statue of John Robert Godley, which was moved back to its original location.
 According to MacLean and Phillips in The sorrow and the pride: New Zealand war memorials, it is possible to make 'a good case...for it being the finest public monument in the country'.

 Each year on Anzac Day, services are held at the memorial with thousands of Cantabrians in attendance.
 In 2011, with the Christchurch Central City cordoned off following the earthquake in February, the service was held in Hagley Park instead.
 In subsequent years, the annual service went to Cranmer Square.
 Just prior to the 2017 Anzac Day service, the Christchurch branch of the Royal New Zealand Returned and Services' Association (RSA) asked for the memorial to be relocated to Cranmer Square, as the protracted negotiations between the government and the Anglican Church about the restoration of the adjacent Cathedral deny the public access.
 In 2020, it became known that the plans for the restoration of the Cathedral required the removal of the Citizens' War Memorial; it was agreed to be removed and put into storage unless a new location can be agreed on.
-In April 2021, it was announced that the memorial would be reloacted to the site of the old police kiosk slightly in front of its original location in Cathedral Square, the memorial will also be restored and repaired.
-Between April 2022 and September 2022 the sculupture Sacrifice was displayed in the Canterbury Museum foyer.
-The memorial will be put back on display in time for Armsitice Day 2022.
+In April 2021, it was announced that the memorial would be relocated to the site of the old police kiosk slightly in front of its original location in Cathedral Square, the memorial will also be restored and repaired.
+Between April 2022 and September 2022 the sculpture Sacrifice was displayed in the Canterbury Museum foyer.
+The memorial was to be put back on display in time for Armistice Day 2022 (11 November), but the date was missed.
+Instead, the structure minus the bronze figures was finished by end of November 2022.
+The memorial was re-dedicated on 17 February 2023 by Anne, Princess Royal.

+Ownership

+The Anglican Church was the original owner of the memorial.
+With the 2022 relocation onto land owned by Christchurch City Council, the Anglican Church transferred ownership of the memorial to the city council as well as future maintenance.